vazome/PowerShellScripts/README.md

 The main concept is to give a robot handle something that shouldn’t be done by a human and/or where current tools are struggling at something.
 The tool has features such as:
 - 🔎 Search - common search in huge sized logs
-- 📥 Get values and X - get’s values and does something them
+- 📥 Get values and X - get’s values and does something to them
 - 🔁 Convert to SQL - converts set of values to SQL format
 - 👥 Differentiation -  compares 2 files (For today compares only .CSVs)